-Effective management of the reserve and implementation of the recommendations outlined in this plan relies on the continued cooperation and collaboration between Sorell Council and SBLC.
+Effective management of the reserve and implementation of the recommendations outlined in this plan relies on the continued cooperation and collaboration between Sorell Council, SBLC as well as other stakeholders including the Dodges Ferry Fire Service, Dodges Ferry Primary School, TasWater and the Dodges Ferry Football Club.

 The existing arrangement where Council depot staff dedicate time on a regular basis to join SBLC during their working bees has highlighted the benefits of such a partnership.
 This has allowed council staff to gain a comprehensive understanding of the reserve and enhanced their ability to ensure its natural values are protected while undertaking routine maintenance/management works.
 This arrangement should be continued and will inevitably foster and strengthen relationships between council and SBLC.
 Over the long-term this arrangement will provide SBLC with a greater capacity to progress through other areas of the reserve by ensuring SBLC can confidently handover management of those sections of the reserve which have been restored to a condition that can be managed by council with minimal input and resources.

-• Continue the existing partnership which allows two depot staff to work with SBLC during their working bees on a regular basis.

-- Council to work with volunteers, community groups and schools in organising activities and events, attending when possible and ensuring all OH&S requirements are met, e.g. Weed Buster Week, National Tree Planting Day etc. - SBLC is to advise council on proposed activities and works within the reserve on an annual basis.
+- Continue the existing partnership which allows two depot staff to work with SBLC during their working bees on a regular basis. - Council to work with volunteers, community groups and schools in organising activities and events, attending when possible and ensuring all OH&S requirements are met, e.g. Weed Buster Week, National Tree Planting Day etc. - SBLC is to advise council on proposed activities and works within the reserve on an annual basis.
 An annual works plan should be submitted to council in winter with a subsequent annual meeting to discuss the plan so an agreed works plan is finalised prior to spring works commencing. - Council is to advise SBLC on any scheduled works in the reserve beyond the general maintenance/management activities outlined in this plan.